How to Build a Go-To-Market (GTM) System That Generates Business on Autopilot

 Layer 4: Conversion (when the buyer is ready to buy but your website still can't convince them)

 At this point, the lead knows who you are.
-They’ve seen your content, engaged with your outreach, and they’re interested enough to do their own research.
+They've seen your content, engaged with your outreach, and they're interested enough to do their own research.
 They visit your website.
-And this is where a massive number of B2B companies lose deals.
+This is where a massive number of B2B companies lose deals.

 All the energy goes into generating traffic and running campaigns, but the website itself can't close.
 It doesn't answer the questions the buyer has.
 It doesn't show proof.
 It doesn't make the next step obvious.

-Whether you’re sales-led (where the goal is a booked meeting) or product-led (where the goal is a trial or signup), the buyer is doing research on your site before they take that step.
-You need conversion content that meets them where they are.
+Whether you're sales-led (where the goal is a booked meeting) or product-led (where the goal is a trial or signup), the buyer is doing their evaluation on your website.
+And if the experience is generic, the lead drops out.

-Free tools like ROI calculators, assessors, or generators give value before the prospect commits to a conversation.
+There's also ROI tools.
+Calculators, assessors, or generators give value before the prospect commits to a conversation.
 They also capture intent data, because someone who uses your ROI calculator is clearly thinking about buying.

 There's a lot more to unpack about structuring the buyer's journey on your site and where each content type should sit in that journey.